covid-at-home/covid-at-home/level4.md

 ### Age 65 or older

-Age is included in the CRB-65 criteria, and also appears to be a risk factor for more severe COVID manifestations and complications including mortality.
+Age is included in the CRB-65 criteria, and also appears to be a risk factor for more severe Covid manifestations and complications including mortality.
 The full CRB-65 criteria are as follows:
 - Confusion of new onset (defined as an AMTS of 8 or less)
 - Respiratory rate of 30 breaths per minute or greater
 - Blood pressure less than 90 mmHg systolic or diastolic blood pressure 60 mmHg or less
-- Age 65 or older
+- Age 65+

 So if you are compiling a CRB-65 score for the patient to assess severity of pneumonia that would normally be used to determine requirement for hospital care, add a point for age.

+### Serious medical situations

 We feel a little worried giving you many hints and tips.
 In any normal situation, this is not where you should be taking any decisions based on a guide from the internet anymore.
 Call a doctor.
 If official means of getting medical help are clogged, try to get hold of that doctor you know, the nurse down the street, anyone with medical training and/or experience.